 Ownership and Management

-Revista de Geomorfologie is an open access international journal which publishes original research papers in the field of Geomorphology.
-The journal is managed and financed by the Romanian Association of Geomorphologists.
-No fees are required for manuscript proccessing and publishing.
+Revista de Geomorfologie is currently an Open Access journal managed and financed by the Romanian Association of Geomorphologists.
+No fees are required for papers submission, manuscript processing and publishing.

 Publication Ethics and Malpractice

 In terms of Publication Ethics and Malpractice, Revista de Geomorfologie follows the Committee on Publication Ethics (COPE) Principles of Transparency and Best Practice in Scholarly Publishing.
 The documents which are supporting this approach are the COPE Code of Conduct and Best-Practice Guidelines for Journal Editors and the COPE Core Practices.
 In this framework, the detailed responsibilities of the Editors, Reviewers and Authors are described below.

 The Editor-in-Chief, Guest Editors and Editors, as well as any other editorial staff which they are directly and indirectly working with must not disclose any information about a submitted manuscript to any other person or institution except the corresponding author and the invited reviewers.

 The Editor-in-Chief and the Guest Editors are responsible for deciding which submitted and peer-reviewed papers will be published in each particular issue.
 During the entire evaluation process, the Editor-in-Chief and the Guest Editors will not take into consideration non-scientific aspects like authors' nationality, ethnic origin or race, religion, gender, sexual or political orientation.
 The publication decision will be reflected solely by the scientific level and by its relevance to the journal's scope.
 Copyright infringement and plagiarism are eligible criteria for publication decision.